 By using AI and machine learning they can better recognize more generic patterns and variations, and be far more flexible than old OCR solutions.
 In these cognitive data capture solutions, there are a vast number of approaches, ranging from pre-training sets to real-time learning approaches with humans in the loop.

 The Old OCR Data Capture Problem

 The promise that the OCR problem is finally solved resembles the loss of hair tale.
 When you deep dive into the results, the main problem remains unsolved.
-Structurally, the results from pure software, either cloud or on-prem, are very far from that 100% accuracy required for actual businesses.
+Structurally, the results from pure software, either cloud or on-prem, are very far from that (near) 100% accuracy required for actual businesses.

 It is true that significant advances were made in the technology and algorithms, but keep in mind that the number of document types, formats, and templates also increased exponentially.

 At the end of the day, with a pure cognitive data capture tech solution, we are at the exactly same spot we were before.
 You need to deploy a platform, implement and configure the solution, and still run the expensive human revision operation.